mrchrisadams/wp-syntax-bundle/README.md

 4. type the language for highlighting
 5. hit tab to decide if you want line numbering or not
 6. hit tab one more to jump the cursor inside, the `pre` block start adding code

+# Installation Instructions #

+Jump to the correct bundles directory:

+cd ~/Library/Application\ Support/TextMate/Bundles

+Then checkout the code into a directory with the appropriate suffix for Textmate to recognise it:

+git clone git://github.com/chris-d-adams/wp-syntax-bundle.git WP-Syntax.tmbundle

+Then activate the bundle in TextMate:

+In TextMate: Bundles > Bundle Editor > Reload Bundles